Peugeot e-5008 Review 2024

 The outgoing Peugeot 5008 established itself as one of our favourite large family SUVs, so we've got high hopes for the new model.
 Has it hit the mark?
 Find out in our Peugeot e-5008 review.

-If you're thinking that Peugeot's large 7-seater has gone all-electric, you're sort of right.
-You see, along with electric-only versions of the e-5008, you'll also be able to buy it with a petrol-powered hybrid engine and a plug-in hybrid engine.
-These are coming later in the year, but thanks to them using some form of battery power it means Peugeot can call them 'e-5008'.
+If you're thinking that Peugeot's large seven-seater has gone all-electric, you're sort of right.
+This is indeed an electric-only version of the e-5008, although you can also buy it with a petrol-powered hybrid engine and a plug-in hybrid engine, without the “e-” prefix.

-So what about the pure EV versions of the e-5008?
-It uses the same platform as the new e-3008 and will be offered in both single and dual-motor flavours, but for now it'll be available with as a single motor configuration with a 73kWh battery pack.
-Badged the Electric 210, it has 210PS and an official WLTP range of up to 311 miles.
-A heat pump is standard on the e-5008 as well so you shouldn't find winter range to be too compromised.
+The e-5008 uses the same mechanical underpinnings as the latest e-3008 and will be offered in both single and dual-motor flavours, although at the time of writing only the single-motor model is on sale.
+There are two versions.
+The short-range model has a 73kWh battery pack and is badged the Electric 210, with 210PS and an official WLTP range of up to 311 miles.
+The Long Range model upgrades the battery to 98kWh and gives the motor 230PS, for a range of up to 415 miles.
+A heat pump is standard on the e-5008 so you shouldn't find winter range to be too compromised.

 It's not just the same platform that the e-5008 shares with the e-3008, but also similar styling cues as well.
 Sporting a modern, crisp-edged look, the e-5008 looks much sleeker than the car it replaces, while the lines are more angular than the sporty Peugeot e-3008.
 That's particularly noticeable at the rear, as the focus here is on creating maximum space inside.

-The new Peugeot e-5008, which measures 4.8 metres long, has an extended wheelbase that gives improved space inside over the old car.
-Middle row seat space has been increased, while the third row of seats fold flat to increase boot space when not in use.
+The new Peugeot e-5008, which measures 4.8 metres long, has an extended wheelbase that gives improved space inside over the old car, and larger apertures at the back doors to improve access.
+The middle row seat space has been increased, while the third row of seats fold flat to increase boot space when not in use.
 Speaking of which, the new Peugeot e-5008 has a 348-litre boot with all seven seats occupied.
-Fold the third row of seats and it expands to 916 litres.
-With all rear seats folded, there is up to 2,232 litres of space.
+Fold down the third row of seats and it expands to 916 litres.
+With all rear seats folded, there is up to 2232 litres of space.

-For now your choice of engine is limited to the single motor model with a 73kWh battery with a range up to 311 miles.
-That means the only choice you have to make is which trim level to choose from, and that's kept pretty simple as well, with only two to pick from - Allure and GT, with the GT offering a few more little luxuries that make it our pick.
+For now your choice is limited to the single motor model with a 73kWh battery with a range up to 311 miles.
+Orders for the more powerful, longer-range model open at the start of November 2024 with deliveries from early 2025, and a dual-motor version is expected to follow.
+For now, however, the only choice you have to make is which trim level to choose from, and that's kept pretty simple as well, with only two to pick from – Allure and GT, with the GT offering a few more little luxuries that make it our pick.

 While there are no shortage of electric SUVs for choose from these days, for those after a seven-seat electric SUV don't have quite the same breadth of choice.

 Both the Tesla Model X and the 7-seat specific Kia EV9 both cost significantly more, leaving the Mercedes-Benz EQB as the Peugeot e-5008s closest competitor.
-The styling might be a bit forgettable but it features a quality cabin, has a decent range and drives well.
+The styling might be a bit forgettable but it features a quality cabin, has a decent range and drives well, although it costs a bit more than the Peugeot.

-If you're looking at the plug-in hybrid or mild hybrid version of the E-5008, you've got a bit more choice, including the likes of the excellent Skoda Kodiaq and Kia Sorento
+If you're looking at the plug-in hybrid or mild hybrid version of the 5008, you've got a bit more choice, including the likes of the excellent Skoda Kodiaq and Kia Sorento.

 Comfort and design: Peugeot e-5008 interior